giorgi-o/CrossPlatformPlaying/README.md

 - Hypixel

 ## Installation
-- Download `CrossPlatformPlaying.plugin.js` but don't move it to the plugins folder yet.
+- Download  [CrossPlatformPlaying.plugin.js](https://github.com/giorgi-o/CrossPlatformPlaying/blob/main/CrossPlatformPlaying.plugin.js) and move it to your plugins folder.
-- Open it in your favorite text editor
+- A new file called `CrossPlatformPlaying.config.json` should appear in your plugins folder, open it in your favorite text editor.
-- Do the appropriate setup for the platform(s) you want to use
+- Do the appropriate setup for the platform(s) you want to use.

 ## Current status
-This is my first time writing a BetterDiscord plugin, as well as my first open-source project.
-Any feedback and/or contributions greatly appreciated, especially if this project is to support more platforms and games that I don't play or have the knowledge of how they work.
+This is my first time writing a BetterDiscord plugin, so any feedback and/or contributions are greatly appreciated, especially if this project is to support more platforms and games that I don't play or have the knowledge of how they work.

 **Future improvements:**
 - Platform support: